jina-ai/jina/CONTRIBUTING.md

 <a name="-before-you-start"></a>
 ## 🏁 Before you Start

-Make sure you've read through our [README](https://github.com/jina-ai/jina), [Jina 101](https://101.jina.ai), and [example tutorials](https://learn.jina.ai) so you have a good understanding of what Jina is and how it works.
+Make sure you've read through our [README](https://github.com/jina-ai/jina) and [tutorials](https://github.com/jina-ai/jina#read-tutorials) so you have a good understanding of what Jina is and how it works.

 ### Not a coder but still want to contribute?